Is It Possible to Buy a Property on Your Own?

 Whilst our research highlights that many people in the UK don’t believe buying a property on their own is an achievable goal, there are things to think about that could potentially make the process easier:

-- Clean up your credit score and rid yourself of any debt as much as possible
+- Clean up your credit score and rid yourself of any debt and credit card borrowings as much as possible

 - Get all your paperwork together and keep a neat store of any documents